When you’re on the run from cold-blooded killers, you need to know who your friends are.

 The room erupted in derisive laughter.
 Jon was unable to restore order.
 Anson spoke above the noise.

 “Jesus Christ, Jon, did you hear what Matt said?
 This is big!
-Ten years ago nobody thought you could break a two thousand bit key in less than a geological age.
-Not long ago we had no reason to believe it could be done in less than a year, regardless of how much computing power we threw at it.
+Ten years ago nobody thought you could break a two thousand bit key in less than an eon.
+Not long ago we had no reason to believe it could be done in less than a year, no matter how much computing power we threw at it.
 Yesterday our best case was six months.
 Matt pulled an all-nighter and got it down to three days!”

-“We can’t lose sight of the goal,” Jon said, in the low, even voice he reserved for his stock phrases.
+“We can’t lose sight of the goal,” Jon answered, in the low, even voice he reserved for his stock phrases.

-Anson smiled an ironic smile and shook his head as the commotion continued around him.
+Anson smiled and shook his head as the commotion continued.
 “No one is losing sight of the goal, Jon.
-It’s just exactly the opposite.
+Just the opposite.
 Until this moment, none of us was sure the goal was even possible.”

-The rest in the room was like a crowd at a rally.
+The room sounded like a crowd at a rally.
 Some shouted “That’s right!” and “Way to go!”
 Those close to Matt leaned toward him and touched his shoulder or shook his hand.

-The noise in the room rapidly died away as those present became aware of a man standing in the doorway.
-He was considerably younger looking than his seventy-three years, slightly less than six feet tall, wearing a tweed jacket over a colorful sweater.
+The noise in the room rapidly died away as one by one they noticed a man standing in the doorway.
+He was considerably younger-looking than his seventy-three years, slightly less than six feet tall, wearing a tweed jacket over a colorful sweater.
 Josef Hofbauer, Chief Executive Officer and Chairman of Connectrix, stepped into the room.
 He looked around a moment before speaking.

 “Something has happened, no?
 Something good, no?
 Ja?”

-Jon stood up before responding.
-“Josef, Dr. Bugatti here seems to have had a breakthrough.
+Jon stood.
+“Josef, Dr. Bugatti seems to have had a breakthrough.
 We still need to validate his estimate, but if it holds up, it puts us much closer to our goal.”